carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 it asserts the location of a variable in a block, and loses effect outside the block.
 Propagating variable locations through copies and spills is
-straightforwards: determining the variable location in every basic block requries the consideraton of control flow.
+straightforwards: determining the variable location in every basic block requires the consideration of control flow.
 Consider the following IR, which presents several difficulties:

 .. code-block:: text